BACKGROUND IMAGE: iSTOCK/GETTY IMAGES

 There are a lot of reasons that 2016 will be a memorable year for VMware, including the fact that the software company was part of the biggest tech deal of all time.
-VMware took a big step forward with NSX and debuted new versions of vSphere and VSAN.
+VMware took a big step forward with NSX, started to explore hyperconvergence benefits and debuted new versions of vSphere and vSAN.
 On the other hand, there's still confusion about where VMware cloud services stand, but VMware's decision to partner with AWS could portend future plans.

 SearchVMware asked its advisory board members for their thoughts on VMware's year.